cemc-oper/ecflow-client-cpp/README.md

 # ecflow-client-cpp

-A client for ecflow using ecflow's c++ API including a tree-like model for workflow, an ecflow client to get status or node information, and a gRPC server to collect data from ecflow server.
+A client for ecflow using ecflow's c++ API including:

+- A tree-like model for workflow
+- An ecflow client to get status or node information
+- A gRPC server to collect data from ecflow server
+- A watcher to watch multiply ecflow servers

 ## Requirements